Start your Informed Decision Guide

 heart valves5,6,12

 While heart valve failure can happen to anyone, it is treatable.
-If you have heart valve failure, ask to be referred to a Heart Valve Team right away.
-You have options.5-8
+If you have heart valve failure, ask to be referred to a Heart Valve Team right away.5-8

 Not all TAVR valves are the same